Exiled616/Exiled616/README.md

 # 🐍🐍🐍 **Exiled616**

-💻 I’m interested in Python, Bash, Financials, Portfolio, Investments and Business Administration
+Python, Bash, Financials, Portfolio, Investments and Business Administration.

-📊 Currently I'm learning Statistics, IA Agents and Cybersecurity (Pentesting).
 <!--
 Exiled616/Exiled616 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.